wbhaese/Simple-API/README.md

 *Some image examples at the end of the file using PostMan.

-*I left the .env file just because this is a test without important data.
+*I left the .env file just for tests purpouses.